luizalbertobm/luizalbertobm/README.md

-👋 Hello there!
-I'm Luiz Mesquita, a software developer, currently based in Portugal, bringing over 18 years of solid expertise in both front-end and back-end development to the table.
-My journey in tech has been marked by deep engagements with PHP, its notable frameworks like Symfony and Laravel, JavaScript, mobile development, and a staunch advocacy for Agile methodologies. 🚀
+👋 Hi!
+I'm Luiz Mesquita, a software developer currently based in Portugal.
+With a career spanning since 2005, I've built a strong foundation in both front-end and back-end development.
+My expertise includes PHP, particularly with frameworks like Symfony and Laravel, as well as JavaScript with React and mobile development using Flutter.
+I'm also a firm advocate of Agile methodologies, ensuring efficient and collaborative software delivery. 🚀

 ## 📌 Recent Professional Highlights: